EddieFahrenheit/EddieFahrenheit/README.md

 ### Artificial intelligence can close the global education gap.
 <!-- description-start -->
-Regardless of the circumstances of your birth, everyone deserves a shot at gaining world-class knowledge.
+Regardless of circumstances of your birth, everyone deserves a shot at gaining world-class knowledge.

 I'm Edmund
 Currently an engineer for an AI startup based on the [CAMEL paper](https://arxiv.org/abs/2303.17760), proposing multi-agent systems to: